Grappe501/arkansas-political-history/site/src/content/pages/misc/data-place-registry-md.md

 - Use official Census names for identifiers.
 - Display names may use common names.
-- Avoid abbreviations unless standardized (e.g., “St.”).
+- Avoid abbreviations unless standardized (e.g., "St.").

 ---